gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Hash and Extended Master Secret Extension {{RFC7627}} MUST be used to prevent unknown key-share attacks where an attacker establishes the same key on several connections.
 DTLS 1.3 always prevents these kinds of attacks.
-The use of SCTP-AUTH then cryptographically binds new connections to the old connections.
+The use of SCTP AUTH then cryptographically binds new connections to the old connections.
 This together with mandatory mutual authentication (on the DTLS layer) and a requirement to not accept new identities mitigates MITM attacks that have plagued